paulvickers/paulvickers.github.io/_source/_pages/about.md

 Prior to October 2001 I worked for 12 years in the School of Computing & Mathematical Sciences at Liverpool John Moores University.

 I am a computer scientist.
-I am a chartered engineer.
 I teach and research in the computing domain where it intersects with creative digital media.
 For instance, I teach introductory digital audio, I conduct research into how to use sound to communicate data and information (sonification) and I also look at how the aesthetic properties of scientific artefacts affect how they may be used, that is, how people interact with them.

 I collaborate with computer and network security specialists, with 3D modellers and digital special effects experts, with musicians, with artists, and, of course, with other computer scientists and engineers.

-I also served as a board member of the [International Community for Auditory Display](http://www.icad.org) 2004-2012, 2015-2018, 2019–2022.
+I  served as a board member of the [International Community for Auditory Display](http://www.icad.org) 2004-2012, 2015-2018, 2019–2022, and as President from 2022–2025.

 ---
 <dl>